Goats milk for dogs can be a nice treat for your dog, if they enjoy the taste.

 If your dog enjoys emptying out stuffed Kongs and you’re short on ideas for filling them, why not soften some of their kibble in goat’s milk to make a mush and use that?

-Alternatively frozen cubes of goat’s milk can be refreshing and hydrating snacks in hot weather.
+Frozen cubes of goat’s milk can also be refreshing and hydrating snacks in hot weather.

 Alternatives to Goat’s Milk for Dogs